 January 2019 - April 2019

-- Assisted the esports jobs website Hitmarker maintain their databases.
+- Assisted the gaming job platform Hitmarker to maintain their databases

-- Worked with large datasets and learned how to quickly navigate around and use a Content Management System.
+- Worked with large datasets and learned how to quickly navigate and use a content management system

 6. Extra-curricular achievements

 If you’ve picked up any extra-curricular achievements, then showing them off in your resume is a great way to demonstrate how you go above and beyond in everything you do, which is a trait employers love to see in prospective hires!

 In the UK, the Duke of Edinburgh awards is something often quoted as fitting in a section like this.
 Globally, you can lean on achievements picked up in sport, such as captaining a team or placing highly in a tournament.
 Take a look at our example section below for an idea of how you can present your achievements: